mbrukman/why-svelte/readme.md

 and any recommendation is going to be context-dependent and biased.
-My goal is to communicate why I believe Svelte is the better choice for our project, lay out the pros and cons, and persuade you to consider learning more.
+My goal is to communicate why I believe Svelte is the better choice for our project, lay out the pros and cons, especially as they relate to its compiler paradigm, and open doors for you to learn more.

 Here’s the current opening pitch at [svelte.dev](https://svelte.dev):